Beaconsys/Data_review_reporting/README.md

 Beacon collects all data used in this paper on the Sunway TaihuLight.
 These data include computing nodes, forwarding nodes, storage nodes, and job-running information.
 We have no authority to open the access or provide a simulator to access the Beacon or all these data.
 However, Beacon's code and part of the collected data (The data is processed to hide the user's information) can be accessed through the link blew: https://github.com/Beaconsys/Beacon.

-### 2.2 processing scripts
+### 2.2 processing and analysis scripts

-The "Pre-processing" directory contains Python scripts that are responsible for extracting data from Beacon's database and performing necessary pre-processing procedures.
-Details can be seen in the README file.
+The "processing" directory contains Python scripts that are responsible for extracting data from Beacon's database and performing necessary pre-processing procedures.

 #### 2.2.1 Json_pretreament/*.py
  - interface.py:\